 But it only accounted for about 6% of the wider grocery retail market.

-Larger players with significant spending power, like Amazon and Walmart, invested in emerging technologies, such as automated fulfillment.
-Meanwhile, many smaller grocers that lack the resources to invest in automation turned to third-party services like Instacart.
+Larger players with significant spending power, like Amazon and Walmart, have invested in emerging technologies, such as automated fulfillment.
+Meanwhile, many smaller grocers that lack the resources to invest in automation have turned to third-party services like Instacart.

-While some retailers struggled to fulfill orders, the sudden increase in demand created opportunities for others, such as UK-based e-grocer Ocado.
+While some retailers have struggled to fulfill orders, the sudden increase in demand has created opportunities for others, such as UK-based e-grocer Ocado.
 The company has no retail stores, instead shipping groceries directly to customers from warehouses across Great Britain.

-While Ocado’s customer fulfillment centers employ human workers, the facilities are extensively automated with sophisticated robotics.
+While Ocado’s customer fulfillment centers do employ human workers, the facilities are extensively automated with sophisticated robotics.
 The company has licensed its technologies to other retailers such as Kroger in the US.